microsoft/dstoolkit-time-series-forecasting/docs/decisions/README.md

 # Decisions

-This directory contains decision records for the Time Series Forecasting Framework.
+This directory contains decision records for the Time Series Forecasting Accelerator.

 For new ADRs, please use [adr_template.md](adr_template.md) as basis.
 More information on MADR is available at <https://adr.github.io/madr/>.